aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Colors
 - Never use white as background color.
-- Don't pick a random colors, unless there's no other options.
+- Don't pick a random colors, unless there's absolutely no other options.
 - Don't use gradients, use solid colors.
 - Keep everything at 100% opacity, no blending etc.
 - Logo (a.k.a. foreground, fg) should use white (`#FFFFFF`).